susannahnah/Prime-pw-week3-redo/README.md

 - [ ] *styles/style.css* (Base)
 - [ ] *index.html* (Base)

-There is something in each of the files to work on.
+There is something in each of the files on which to work.

 In the `checkpoints` folder, you have two files: